xo/usql/README.md

 pg:booktest@localhost=> select * from :TBLNAME where :"COLNAME" = :'FOO'
 ```

-The query buffer and any interpolated values can be displayed with `\p` and
+The query buffer and interpolated values can be displayed with `\p` and
 `\print`, or the raw query buffer can be shown with `\raw`:

 ```sh